CodeBreakerRU/twitterBot/README.md

 ./filename.sh

 <br><b>
-# This is for testing purposes only ,If you use this to spam or if twitter suspected you were spamming they will suspend your twitter accounts!!
+# This is for testing purposes only ,If you use this to spam or if twitter suspected you were spamming they will suspend your twitter account!!